Feline Upper Respiratory Infections (URIs)

 The Immune Support Kit Is An Effective, Easy To Use Home Remedy For Cats With Upper Respiratory Infections

 Contains three tasteless, natural remedies.
 These three remedies are easy to administer, reduce inflammation, and clear sinuses to improve breathing.
 Save on the package price when you buy all three natural remedies together.

 NotaSAN - Natural homeopathic formula that fights infection and supports your pet's immune system.
 Controls harmful bacteria and restores gut flora balance, improving digestive symptoms and immune function.
 Gentle, easy to administer and safe for long-term use.

-QuentaSAN - Natural homeopathic formula that fights viruses and infection, especially targeting the lung and upper respiratory system.
+QuentaSAN - Homeopathic formula that acts like natural antibiotics for cat respiratory infection.
+This formula fights viruses and infection, especially targeting the lung and upper respiratory system.
 Secondary bacterial infections often involve underlying viruses, so using the NotaSAN and QuentaSAN together is very effective in supporting your pet's health.